-The paid up share capital of the company as at 31st March, 2019 stood at Rs.41 Crores.
+The Authorised Share capital of the Company as at 31st March 2020 was Rs 41 Crores.
+The paid up share capital of the company as at 31st March, 2020 stood at Rs.30.75 Crores.
 During the year under review the company has not made any fresh issue of shares.